-- To earn a Bachelor of Arts or Bachelor of Science degree in Biology, students must fulfill the requirements for the major and meet all of the University’s other baccalaureate degree requirements.
+- To earn a Bachelor of Science degree in Biology, students must fulfill the requirements for the major and meet all of the University’s other baccalaureate degree requirements.
 (Please see the Baccalaureate Degree Requirements in this catalog.)

 - Many upper-level Biology courses are writing intensive and therefore offer the ability for students to complete that university requirement.
 In these courses students write a series of laboratory reports demonstrating their ability to perform experiments and to organize, analyze, and interpret the quantitative results of experimental work.

 - Students completing the B.S. in Cell and Molecular Biology can choose to take one additional 4-credit upper-division CHEM course (300 or above) to receive a Chemistry Minor.